 As a great deal of this route runs on roads that aren’t in frequent use, you have to be careful: there are few road markings or warning signs and anything can happen.
 The weather can get ugly in this parts of the country.
 I had a lot of rain.
-In winter you will most likely see some snow.
+In winter you will most likely see snow.
 The locals near Sterkspruit and Telle Bridge can get nasty at times.
-On two occasions I was almost thrown with bottles.
-Take it easy through that area and watch out for taxi’s and donkeys.
+On two occasions bottles were thrown at me.
+Take it easy through that area and watch out for taxis and donkeys.

 10. Did you use any special gear, e.g. fuel bags, that made your journey possible, easier or more enjoyable?

 Nothing special, but I got new respect for my aluminium top box.
 It kept my camera bag safe and dry through everything.
 Even when I had a crash in the mud.
-And it was easy to get to.
+And it was easy to access.

 11. Any must-do activities on the route?

 Well, if you want to see heaven without “crossing over”, take the dirt track from Tiffindell all along the border to Naudé’s Nek.
 It’s quite rough and even worse when wet, but it’s glorious.
 Pop in at Tenahead.
 It’s a little luxury lodge and something special so high up in the mountains.